Cleo1115/NFTbrowser/README.md

 - **Detailed Views**: Displays detailed information about each NFT, including images, names, and other metadata.
 - **Price and Trade Analytics**: Visualizes price trends and trade transactions using Recharts.

+## Technology Stack and Skills

+- **Frontend Development**: Using **React** and **JavaScript** for dynamic client-side functionalities, including state management with hooks and lifecycle optimization for responsive web applications.

+- **UI Design**: Utilizing **Ant Design** to provide a clean, intuitive user interface, enhancing the user experience with well-structured UI components such as tables, forms, and modals.

+- **Data Visualization**: Employing **Recharts** for interactive charting, enabling sophisticated data visualizations that convey complex information about NFT market trends and pricing analytics effectively.

+- **API Integration**: Leveraging the **Moralis API** to fetch and handle real-time NFT data like prices, ownership details, and metadata, ensuring robust data integration and processing.

+- **Performance Optimization**: Implementing advanced performance optimization techniques including lazy loading and memoization, aimed at improving frontend performance and ensuring the application scales well with large datasets.

 ## Screenshots

 ### NFT Browser